- Children, Young People & Families

 The Courage Project is a Bravehearts initiative that provides therapeutic and advocacy support to children and young people in North Queensland who have experienced, or are at risk of experiencing, abuse and/or self-harm.

-The Courage Project is a collaboration between Bravehearts and Mackay Women’s Service (MWS) to deliver a mental health service to disadvantaged and disengaged children and young people (under the age of 14) that have experienced trauma related issues.
-The Courage Project will provide therapeutic and advocacy supports to children and young people who have experienced, or are at risk of experiencing, physical and/or sexual assault and are at risk of self-harm.
-The service is available to clients residing in the Mackay, Whitsunday and Isaac Council Regions.
-The service will use evidence based, trauma informed approaches to support children and young people in their healing journey.
-The multidisciplinary team will work with children and young people individually as well as and their non-offending family members and support services.
+The Courage Project is an initiative that was first developed in conjunction with Mackay Women’s Service (MWS) to deliver a mental health service to disadvantaged and disengaged children and young people (under the age of 14) that have experienced trauma-related issues.
+The service uses evidence-based, trauma-informed approaches to support children and young people in their healing journey.
+The multi-disciplinary team works with children and young people individually, as well as their non-offending family members and support services.

 The Courage Project is supported by funding from Northern Queensland Primary Health Network (NQPHN) through the Australian Government’s PHN Program.

-The Courage Project specialist child counselling is tailored to meet the needs of the individual and, where possible, the family.
+The Courage Project’s specialist counselling is tailored to meet the needs of the child or young person and, where possible, the family.
 This may include: